Agents / Standard term

 Model Context Protocol (MCP)

-An open standard, the Model Context Protocol (MCP), that lets any AI application connect to tools and data sources through a shared interface, so you build the integration once and every compatible AI app can use it.
+An open standard that lets any AI application connect to tools and data sources through a shared interface, so you build the integration once and every compatible app can use it.

 Builder example

-If you build a Model Context Protocol (MCP) server for your company's data, every AI tool your team uses can access it without separate integration work.
-This is especially powerful when your team uses multiple AI applications; you write the connector once and get access everywhere.
-The tradeoff is that anything your MCP server exposes becomes available to any connected AI, so scoping access carefully matters.
+Build one MCP server for your company's data and every AI tool your team uses can access it without separate integration work.
+This is especially powerful when your team uses multiple AI applications: write the connector once, get access everywhere.
+The tradeoff is that anything your server exposes becomes available to any connected AI, so scope access carefully.

 You want Claude, Cursor, and another agent to query the same project notes without rebuilding the integration three times.